ansible/awx/docs/docsite/rst/userguide/insights.rst

 5. In the **Organization** field, optionally enter the name of the organization with which the credential is associated, or click the |search| button and select it from the pop-up window.

 .. |search| image:: ../common/images/search-button.png
+   :alt: Search button to select the organization from a pop-up window

 6. In the **Credential Type** field, enter **Insights** or select it from the drop-down list.